Dominus Iesus

-Dominus Iesus (English: The Lord Jesus) is a declaration by the Congregation for the Doctrine of the Faith (previously known as the Holy Office, and since 2022 known as the Dicastery for the Doctrine of the Faith) published on August 6, 2000.
+Dominus Iesus (English: The Lord Jesus) is a declaration by the Congregation for the Doctrine of the Faith published on August 6, 2000.

-The document was approved in a plenary meeting of the Congregation and signed by its then prefect, Joseph Cardinal Ratzinger (later Pope Benedict XVI), and its then-secretary, Archbishop Tarcisio Bertone.
+The document was approved in a plenary meeting of the Congregation and signed by its then-prefect, Joseph Cardinal Ratzinger (later Pope Benedict XVI), and its then-secretary, Archbishop Tarcisio Bertone.
 The declaration was approved by Pope John Paul II and was published on August 6, 2000.

-It is known for its elaboration of the Catholic dogma that the Catholic Church is the sole true Church founded by Jesus Christ.
+It is known for its elaboration of the Catholic dogma that the Catholic Church is the sole true Church founded by Jesus Christ and insists that Christian revelation is uniquely and definitively true, and that other religions contain deficiencies.

 Background

 The Catholic dogma extra ecclesiam nulla salus (lit. '"no salvation outside the Church"') has sometimes been interpreted as denying salvation to non-Catholic Christians as well as non-Christians, though Catholic teaching has long stressed the possibility of salvation for persons invincibly ignorant (through no fault of their own) of the Catholic Church's necessity and thus not culpable for lacking communion with the Church.

 The Second Vatican Council document Lumen gentium further affirmed that salvation could be available to people who had not even heard of Christ.
 However, all who gain salvation do so only by membership in the Catholic Church, whether that membership is ordinary (explicit) or by extraordinary means (implicit), such that any person who, despite "knowing that the Catholic Church was made necessary by Christ, would refuse to enter or to remain in it, [cannot] be saved."